deepakjd2004/akamai-ew-hello-world/README.md

 - Automatically packages and uploads EdgeWorker code on every push to `main`
 - Uses Git commit ID to version your EdgeWorker
 - Activates on **Staging** and **Production** automatically
-- Blocks deployment when only `README.md` is updated
+- Do not deploy when only `README.md` is updated in repository

 ---